KenYu910645/KenYu910645.github.io/_projects/project_amr.md

     </div>
 </div>
 <div class="caption">
-    Our robot lacks an automatic mapping algorithm, meaning the map it uses must be manually created.
-Engineers convert 2D building blueprints into a digital map format for the robot's navigation.
+    The map of the hotel is manually created.
+Engineers need to convert 2D building blueprints into a digital map format for the robot's navigation and localization.
 </div>

 <div class="row justify-content-sm-center">